thomann061/CS_4230_Midterm/README.md

 ### Contribution guidelines ###

 * This project is not to be written to.
-You will create your own **private** BitBucket repository and give me access to it ("tcmarsh")
+You will create your own **private** GitHub repository and give me access to it ("tcmarsh")
 * Make sure you are cleaning up any errors or warnings as you go - when I inspect the code, warnings left in the code will be docked points, so keep your code clean
     * The only exception is that _one_ method can have an `unchecked` warning, as I will assume that method is the one you are currently working on
 * Make sure you're following an MVC pattern throughout - that is the point of the course, and I'm going to be evaluating your understanding of MVC and how such a project should go together